ajs-voices/clandestine-providence-ascendant-1/manuscript/063-moonlight-battle.md

 I smiled.
 "Accepted."

 I started for my place on the circle but the man lunged forward with my back turned to him and I closed my eyes and wove a circle of air that he dove through and yanked at his neck and hung him before everyone else to see.
-His neck snapped with the forcefullness of my weave and he hung limply before everyones eyes suspenced by nothing.
+His neck snapped with the forcefullness of my weave and he hung limply before everyones eyes suspened by nothing.

 The eyes of my pack lowered and their heads bent further towards the floor.

 James laughed.
 "Not what I was expecting.
 Are there anymore challenges?"
 No one answered.
 "Bury Paul honorably, Bret can rot with the fish."

 James clapped his arm around me and lead me up the stairs.
 "And none of your followers changed when they lost Paul's connection.
 You have impressed me young one."
 He sat me down at the bar where Emily was crying softly into Michael's arms.
 "Emily, your husband died honorably.
-There is no thing to cry over.
+There is nothing to cry over.
 Feed your Alpha I'm sure he's starving."

 "Yes, James."